Updated December 13, 2022

 What is system integration?

 In very broad terms, system integration is the process of connecting different sub-systems (components) into a single larger system that functions as one.
-With regards to software solutions, system integration is typically defined as the process of linking together various IT systems, services and/or software to enable all of them to work functionally together.
+With regard to software solutions, system integration is typically defined as the process of linking together various IT systems, services and/or software to enable all of them to work functionally together.

 System integration methods